biomejs/biome-zed/README.md

 }
 ```

-The same can be configured on a per-lanugage bassis with the [`languages`](https://zed.dev/docs/configuring-zed#languages) key.
+The same can be configured on a per-language basis with the [`languages`](https://zed.dev/docs/configuring-zed#languages) key.

 ### Run code actions on format: